• Skip to primary navigation

 It's super easy to create the pie filling for this recipe.

 Simply combine the flour and sugar and toss it with the diced strawberries and rhubarb.
-Let everything sit in a bowl for about 30 minutes.
+Then leave them alone.
+The liquid from the berries and rhubarb will combine with the sugar and flour.

 The bottom crust of a pie in a pie dish.